-Writing-designated courses provide students with feedback about their writing and opportunities to apply that feedback on the same assignment or when completing writing assignments later in the course.
-Offered in nearly all departments, writing-designated courses are designated "WRIT" at the end of course descriptions.
-WRIT courses for a particular semester may be viewed in the Banner class schedule by selecting "Writing-Designated Courses" in the Attribute Type section.
+Writing-designated, or WRIT, courses provide students with feedback about their writing and opportunities to apply that feedback on the same assignment or when completing writing assignments later in the course.
+Offered in nearly all departments, WRIT courses for a particular semester may be viewed in the Banner Course Search by selecting "Writing-Designated Courses" in the Curriculum Program section.

-In Writing Fellows courses, students improve their written communication skills through intensive work with a Brown student, called a Writing Fellow, who has been trained in composition and pedagogy.
-Writing Fellows read drafts of student papers and meet in conferences with student writers to discuss the drafts.
-Students then revise their work and submit both versions (the original with the fellow's comments and the revision) to their professor or teaching assistant.
-When grading papers, professors in Writing Fellows courses consider both the process the student went through and the final product.
-Click here to view Writing Fellows courses for the fall 2011 term.
+Brown's Writing Fellows program trains undergraduate students to work intensively with peers in select classes to help improve student writing.
+These teaching assistants, called Writing Fellows, have been trained in composition and pedagogy.
+Writing Fellows read drafts of student papers and meet in conferences with student writers to discuss their drafts.
+Students then revise their work and submit both versions (the original with the fellow’s comments and the revision) to their professor or teaching assistant.
+When grading papers, professors in Writing Fellows Courses consider both the process the student went through and the final product.
+The courses served by Writing Fellows each semester are listed on Brown’s Dean of the College Web site.